 Sailing west was a wild delight,

-And we soon made Tybee Light,
+Soon we spied Tybee Light,

 Only to be blown off by a gale.